 If possible, the person should be involved in making decisions about their future care before they reach a stage where they are unable to do so.
 This may include:

 - Advance Care Planning: this covers how they would like to be cared for and where they would like to die, as well as matters such as decisions about their Will and funeral.
-You can download a template here
+You can download a template

 - Advance Decision to Refuse Treatment: also known just as an Advance Decision, this states which treatments they do not wish to receive, such as antibiotics, ventilation and/or resuscitation.
 You can find more information on this in our booklet on Planning for your future, and on the NHS website

 You might want to ask their GP for help and advice with putting together an Advance Care Plan or Advance Decision to Refuse Treatment.
 They may be able to advise on local resources that could support you, or you can call the Admiral Nurse Dementia Helpline for advice.
-See Sources of support for you, below.

 If the person with dementia has not previously made their wishes and preferences known, it should not be assumed that they are now unable to do so.